ryanelian/instapack/books/dev-spa-vue.md

 - `@Component` is a [ECMAScript decorator](https://tc39.github.io/proposal-decorators/), akin to [C# class attributes](https://docs.microsoft.com/en-us/dotnet/standard/attributes/writing-custom-attributes) or [Java class annotations](https://docs.oracle.com/javase/tutorial/java/annotations/basics.html).
 It describes the class as a Vue Component which has a template.

 - `class Greet extends Vue` exposes the class members (properties and methods) to the template.

+    - In AngularJS world, this is treated as a Controller.
 For now, there are nothing here; more on this later.

-We also expose this class to other modules that require it within the app by `export`-ing it.
+    - We also expose this class to other modules within the app by `export`-ing it.

 Open `/client/js/components/index.ts`, modify the content into: